cairis-platform/cairis/docs/projects.rst

    specified.

--  If a rich picture or context diagram has been agreed, click on the Rich Picture tab, and click on the image (or avatar if not not rich picture has been defined) to import.
+-  If a rich picture or context diagram has been agreed, click on the Rich Picture tab, and click on the image (or avatar if no rich picture has been defined) to import.

 -  Names or terms that the readership of the specification may be